← Insights & Guides · 20 min read

 This guide breaks down every major approach to win-loss analysis by total cost of ownership, not just sticker price.
 Whether you are evaluating specialized firms, building an internal program, adding win-loss to an existing CI platform, or considering AI-moderated interviews, you will find the real numbers behind each model.

-Model 1: Specialized Consulting Firms and Research Agencies
+Consulting Firms and Research Agencies

-What they are: Firms that manage the end-to-end win-loss process — identifying interview candidates, conducting human-led phone interviews, analyzing patterns, and delivering periodic reports with recommendations.
+What it is: Firms that manage the end-to-end win-loss process — identifying interview candidates, conducting human-led phone interviews, analyzing patterns, and delivering periodic reports with recommendations.
+Major players include Clozd, DoubleCheck Research, Primary Intelligence, Anova Consulting Group, and boutique research firms.

 • Recruitment and scheduling: The firm identifies interview candidates from your CRM, reaches out, and schedules calls.
 This alone is a significant operational lift they absorb.